StreakYC/page-parser-tree/README.md

 defaults to 5000.
 The Finder function may be called less often that this depending on page and user activity.

+Alternative, `interval` may be a function that returns a number.
+The function will be passed the number of elements that have currently been found on the page, and the amount of time that has passed since the finder started running.
+If there are a limited number of elements expected to be found, then his allows the finder to throttle back after they're found.

 #### PageParserTreeOptions::watchers
 `PageParserTreeOptions::watchers: Array<Watcher>`